Close Menu

 Important

 If the download drags on, your iPhone will exit Recovery Mode.
-Let the process finish on your computer, and once it’s done, power off the phone, repeat Step 2 to re-enter Recovery Mode, and the restore will continue without another download.
+Let the process finish on your computer.
+Once it’s done, power off the iPhone, repeat Step 2 to re-enter Recovery Mode, and the restore will continue without another download.

 Step 4: Set Up Your iPhone